-1. Where a Contractor fails to take action required under regulation 103, the Authority [through the Secretary General] may carry out any remedial works or take such measures as it considers reasonably necessary to prevent or mitigate the effects or potential effects of a Contractor's failure to comply with the terms and conditions of an exploitation contract.
-The Council, after consultation with the Contractor and based on the recommendations of the Commission, [NORI, TOML, BMJ] shall, based on the recommendations of the Commission [Naurul determine the nature of such works or measures and the manner in which they are to be carried out.
+1. Where a Contractor fails to take action required under regulation 103, the Authority [through the Secretary-General] (a) shall notify the sponsoring State and coordinate with relevant officials of that State on further action that may be taken to enforce compliance by the Contractor; and (b)] [Pew] may carry out any remedial works or take such measures as it considers reasonably necessary to prevent or mitigate the effects or potential effects of a Contractor's failure to comply with the terms and conditions of an exploitation contract.
+The Council, after consultation with the Contractor [and Sponsoring State] [Pew] and based on the recommendations of the Commission,] [NORI, TOML, BMJ] shall, based on the recommendations of the Commission] [Nauru] determine the nature of such works or measures and the manner in which they are to be carried out.

-2. If the Authority takes remedial action or measures under paragraph 1 above, the actual and reasonable costs and expenses incurred by the Authority in taking that action are a debt due to the Authority from the Contractor [and may be recovered from the Environmental Performance Guarantee lodged by the Contractor.]
-[PEW]
+2. If the Authority takes remedial action or measures under paragraph 1 above [(b)] [Pew - replace], the actual and reasonable costs and expenses incurred by the Authority in taking that action are a debt due to the Authority from the Contractor [and, to the extent it is liable, the sponsoring State, and may be recovered from the Environmental Performance Guarantee lodged by the Contractor [Pew] [and may be recovered from the Environmental Performance Guarantee lodged by the Contractor] [PEW].

-Regulation 105 [IWG ICE] Sponsoring States

-1. Without prejudice to regulations 6 and 21, and to the generality of their obligations under articles 139 (2) and 153 (4) of the Convention and article 4 (4) of annex III to the Convention, States sponsoring Contractors shall, in particular, take all necessary and appropriate measures to secure effective compliance by Contractors whom they have sponsored in accordance with Part XI of the Convention, the Agreement, Rules of the Authority and the terms and conditions of the exploitation contract.
+Regulation 105 [IWG ICE] Sponsoring States 1.
+Without prejudice to regulations 6 and 21, and to the generality of their obligations under articles 139 (2) and 153 (4) of the Convention and article 4 (4) of annex III to the Convention, States sponsoring Contractors shall, in particular, take all necessary and appropriate measures to secure effective compliance by Contractors whom they have sponsored in accordance with Part XI of the Convention, the Agreement, Rules of the Authority and the terms and conditions of the exploitation contract.